gaehlerm/SoftwareEngineering/README.md

 def send_email(to: str, subject: str, body: str):
     pass

-send_email(to="to", subject="subject", body="body")
+send_email(to="google", subject="new search engine", body="it's awesome")
 ```

 Though it is still generally recommended to use a class instead of using named arguments.
-It orders the arguments in a more logical way.
+It orders the arguments in a logical way.
 The `email` is a higher order object than the three strings.
 It orders these three objects in one logical unit, which makes it much easier to understand the code.
+Some people start using keyword arguments for 20 function arguments.
+I think this is a bad idea.
+It is clear that they should have structured the arguments using dataclasses.
+Or as we have learned, they should have used a tool box.

 ### Complicated code